TMUA Prep for UK University Admissions 2026: Key Guide

 Top Universities Requiring TMUA Scores

 Several leading UK universities either require or strongly recommend TMUA scores for competitive courses.
-Applicants should always check official course pages, as requirements may change from year to year.
+Applicants should focus on their TMUA Preparation for UK, and check official course pages, as requirements may change from year to year.

 University of Cambridge